ScioShield/sibyl-gpt/README.md

 Review the data that will be sent to OpenAI with the `--debug` flag first.
 You will be sending internal hostnames and IP addresses to an external third party.
 Without pseudonymization this will almost certainly contravene your companies security policy!

 I would strongly advise to spin up a test cluster first!
-Wouldn't want to `rm -rf /` prod, unless you want to wake up on a Monday morning!
+Wouldn't want to `rm -rf /` prod, unless you really want to wake up on a Monday morning!

 Sending large amounts of data to OpenAI can be quite costly especially for the GPT-4 model, hence the save to file feature.